RALIST/game/Wasteland Chronicles.md

 The player housing system allows players to own and personalize their own space within settlement.
 This system adds another layer of depth and immersion to the game, fostering a stronger connection between players and the communities they contribute to.

+- Player houses offer personal crafting stations, storage, and rest areas.
+The backend should manage resource production from houses as individual player instances.
+Security measures include permission settings for visiting players, preventing unauthorized access to the house or its resources.

 #### Acquiring Housing

 - Players can purchase plots of land within settlements using bottle caps or other in-game currency.